Ramblin' Man Fair

 Ramblin' Man Fair was a British Classic Rock festival, held annually at Mote Park in Maidstone, England, between 2015 and 2019.
 The festival featured many large acts including Scorpions, ZZ Top, Black Stone Cherry, Mott the Hoople, The Cult, Whitesnake, Gregg Allman, Y&T, Extreme, Rival Sons, Europe, Saxon, Steel Panther and Kyle Gass of Tenacious D.

 History

 2015

 This was the first edition of the festival and featured Scorpions and Gregg Allman as the headliners.

 2016

 This was the second edition of the festival and featured Whitesnake and Black Stone Cherry as the headliners.

 2017

 This was the third edition of the festival and featured Extreme and ZZ Top as the headliners.

 2018

 This was the fourth edition of the festival and featured Mott the Hoople and The Cult as the headliners.

 2019

-This was the fifth edition of the festival and will featured Foreigner and Black Stone Cherry as headliners.
+This was the fifth edition of the festival and featured Foreigner and Black Stone Cherry as headliners.